kylethaver/alx-system_engineering-devops/0x00-shell_basics/README.md

 16. Create a script that deletes all files in the current working directory that end with the character ~
 17. Tree
 18. Write a command that lists all the files and directories of the current directory, separated by commas (,).
+19. Create a magic file school.mgc that can be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at offset 0.